sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/1500 - coverage.md

 **Note:** If you're familiar with coverage scores, this detailed topic is for you.
 If you're new to Sensible, see [metrics](doc:metrics).

+Extraction coverage is a score that measures how fully an extraction captured all the data in the document.
 Sensible calculates the coverage score for each extraction as follows:

 `coverage score` = (`non-null fields extracted` - `validation penalties` )  ÷  (`total fields extracted`)